 Definition of a Credit Hour

-In accordance with federal guidelines, academic credit hours are determined by the amount of work represented in intended learning outcomes and verified by evidence of student achievement.
+In accordance with federal guidelines, academic credit hours for a course are determined by the amount of work represented in intended learning outcomes.

 The NDSU established equivalency for courses bearing academic credit reasonably approximates and is not less than:

 - One semester hour of credit is awarded for 750 minutes of classroom or direct faculty instruction and a minimum of 1800 minutes of out-of-class student work; over a fifteen week semester this is equivalent to one 50 minute period of direct instruction and two hours of out-of-class work each week; or

 - At least an equivalent amount of work as required in paragraph (1) of this definition for other academic activities as established by the institution, including laboratory work, internships, practicum, studio work, and other academic work leading to the award of credit hours.

 - For laboratories, a minimum of 100 minutes per week for 15 weeks is equivalent to one credit.